oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 JavaScript Applications obtaining tokens directly
 -------------------------------------------------

-This section describes the architecture of a JavaScript application obtaining tokens from the authorization itself, with no intermediate proxy server and no backend component.
+This section describes the architecture of a JavaScript application obtaining tokens from the authorization server itself, with no intermediate proxy server and no backend component.

                           +---------------+           +--------------+
                           |               |           |              |